Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 	>-  DisplayFormat - Specifies how data fields are displayed and formatted.
 	>-  StringLength - Defines a maximum length for a string field
 	>-  Range - Gives a maximum and minimum value for a numeric field
-	>-  Bind - Lists fields to exclude or include when binding parameter or form values to model properties
 	>-  ScaffoldColumn - Allows hiding fields from editor forms

 <a name="Ex06Task2" />